Steve Carell: 2004–2013: The Office and comedic roles

-Carell's first major film role was as weatherman Brick Tamland in the 2004 hit comedy Anchorman: The Legend of Ron Burgundy.
+After a minor role in Bruce Almighty in 2003 as the smug newscaster Evan Baxter, Carell's first major film role was as weatherman Brick Tamland in the 2004 hit comedy Anchorman: The Legend of Ron Burgundy.
 Struck by Carell's performance in the film, Anchorman producer Judd Apatow approached Carell about creating a film together, and Carell told him about an idea he had involving a middle-aged man who is still a virgin.
 The result was the 2005 film The 40-Year-Old Virgin, which Carell and Apatow developed and wrote together, starring Carell as the title character.
 The film made $109 million in domestic box office sales and established him as a leading man.
 It also earned Carell an MTV Movie Award for Best Comedic Performance and a WGA Award nomination, along with Apatow, for Best Original Screenplay.

 In 2005, Carell signed a deal with NBC to star in The Office, a remake of the British television series of the same name which was created by Ricky Gervais and Stephen Merchant.
 Developed by Greg Daniels this series, shot mockumentary-style, revolves around life at a mid-sized paper supply company.
 Carell played the role of Michael Scott, the immature, idiosyncratic regional manager of Dunder Mifflin, in Scranton, Pennsylvania.
 Although the first season of the adaptation suffered mediocre ratings, NBC renewed it for another season due to the anticipated success of Carell's film The 40-Year-Old Virgin, and the series subsequently became a raging success.
 Carell won a Golden Globe Award and TCA Award in 2006 for his role in The Office.
 He received six consecutive Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series nominations for his work in the series (2006–2011).
 Carell earned approximately per episode of the third season of The Office, twice his salary for the previous two seasons.
 In an Entertainment Weekly interview, he commented on his salary, saying, "You don't want people to think you're a pampered jerk.
 Salaries can be ridiculous.
 On the other hand, a lot of people are making a lot of money off of these shows."